HCL Infosystem Revolutionizes the Decision Making Process with Qlik Sense

 Subjective Decision Making:

 Business dynamics were changing with ever-expanding offerings, but underlying practices remained the same.
-Decision-making was largely judgement based which was not helping to sustain the competitive pressure.
+Decision-making was largely judgment based which was not helping to sustain the competitive pressure.

 The requirement gathering was done in-person with department heads along with conducting collective workshops.
 This helped us resolve ambiguities and get everyone on the same page.